Maisons-Laffitte: 19th Century

 In 1818, banker and politician Jacques Laffitte purchased the château and surrounding lands.
 He developed the area into a luxury suburb of Paris by dividing the land into plots and selling them to wealthy Parisians.
 In 1882, the town officially changed its name from Maisons-sur-Seine to Maisons-Laffitte in his honor.
 The arrival of the railway further boosted development by connecting the town to Paris in just 20 minutes.

-20th Century
+The Hôtel de Ville was completed in 1891.

 Maisons-Laffitte became well-known for horse racing after the opening of its racetrack (hippodrome) in 1878.
 It earned the nickname "Cité du Cheval" (City of the Horse), with stables, training centers, and equestrian culture becoming central to the town’s identity.

-The town was occupied during World War II but was not heavily damaged.
-After the war, it continued to grow as a residential and commuter town.
+20th Century

 World War I

 During World War I (1914–1918), Maisons-Laffitte, like many towns near Paris, was not a battlefield but played an important role in supporting the French war effort.
 The town hosted military hospitals and convalescence centers for wounded soldiers returning from the front.
 Several private estates and public buildings were temporarily converted into medical facilities.

 The town also saw the mobilization of many of its residents.
 A significant number of men from Maisons-Laffitte were drafted into the French army, and the local community experienced heavy losses, which are commemorated by a war memorial located in the town center.

 In addition to the human cost, daily life in Maisons-Laffitte was marked by rationing, economic strain, and the adaptation of civilian life to the demands of war.
 Despite its proximity to Paris, the town was spared direct combat but remained on alert during key moments of the war, such as the German advance toward the Marne in 1914.

 Maisons-Laffitte continued to support the war effort through various local initiatives, including charity drives, supply donations, and assistance to refugees displaced from the eastern regions of France.